dotnet/docs-maui/docs/tutorials/notes-app/includes/allnotes.md

 no-loc: ["MainPage.xaml", "MainPage.xaml.cs", "NotePage.xaml", "NotePage.xaml.cs", "AboutPage.xaml", "AboutPage.xaml.cs", "AppShell.xaml", "AppShell.xaml.cs", "Note.cs", "AllNotes"]
 ---

-This portion of the tutorial adds the final piece of the app, a view to display all of the notes previously created.
+This portion of the tutorial adds the final piece of the app, a view that displays all of the notes previously created.

 ## Multiple notes and navigation